1845ajy/nostr/README.md

 The provided docker compose file will build and complile the project.IF you wish to change the bind mounts you can edit the bind mounts in the docker-compose.yml file to the bind mounts you want.
 Currently both the relays (containers) have been bound to 8080 port and the host is connected to 7001 (nostr-rs-relay) and 7002(rnostr) relay.

-The command below will create docker images and start both the containers (make sure to cd into the project)
+The command below will create docker images and start all the relays (containers) ⚠️ make sure to cd into the project first

 ```shell
 docker-compose up -d